SEAMLESSLY MATCH YOUR NATURAL TOOTH COLOR IN ONE VISIT

 People who want to avoid the appearance of dark-colored dental fillings when they smile or speak are also good candidates for white filling materials.

-About Dental Insurance for White Composite Fillings
+Dental Insurance for White Composite Fillings

 Dental insurance coverage is another factor to consider.
 Many plans help pay for composite fillings.

-Some only cover the cost of a silver amalgam dental filling on back teeth.
+So, you may notice a small price difference if you choose white composite.
+We can help you sort that out before you decide.
 In these cases, you pay the difference if you choose a white filling instead.

 Work closely with your dentist to review your plan.
 Your dentist can also submit a pre-authorization request to confirm coverage before treatment begins.